Spark-Rom/official_devices/maintainerreq.md

 2. You must have basic git (cherry-pick, squash, etc) knowledge.

-3. You must have a daily drivable **unofficial build released at least 1 week** before applying for official.
+3. You must have a daily drivable **unofficial build** before applying for official.

 4. **ALL** of your trees **MUST** be open source for us to check and in the future upload to devices org.